 Place all skins spaced apart as much as possible facing down on a mesh tray with a pan underneath.

 Set your oven to a low temperature - setting 170˚-180˚F is ideal - and leave the door cracked.
 This allows air to circulate and carry away the moisture in the skins.
+Total drying time should be approximately 8 hours or overnight with a convection oven - add 2 hours for ovens without convection.
 You can use a dehydrator for this step as well.
 If you do this, then dehydrate the skin as you would any other food.

 Fill a fryer or stainless steel pot with your chosen frying oil.
 If using pot, make sure to add a thermometer to monitor oil temperature - if it smokes it is absolutely too hot!
 Heat oil to around 400˚F. Set out nylon or stainless steel tools for placing the skin chips into the oil.
 Make sure to use these materials or your tools will probably melt.